Ogden Utah Temple

 Exterior Finish: Granite.

-Ordinance Rooms: Six ordinance rooms (stationary) and eleven sealing.
+Ordinance Rooms: Six ordinance rooms (stationary) and nine sealing.

 Total Floor Area: 115,000 square feet.